Black-Mount/Black-Mount/README.md

 ## About Me

-I am Santiago Montenegro, a Mechatronics Engineering and Computer Science student passionate about Data Science, Robotics, and Healthcare Technology.
-Certified in Data Science and IT Support, I specialize in developing exergames for rehabilitation and exploring applications of AI in medical robotics and prosthetic development.
+Hello!
+I'm Santiago Montenegro, a driven student studying Mechatronics Engineering and Computer Science.
+I hold certifications in Data Science and IT Support and have a strong background in teaching electronics, robotics, and programming.
+My interests lie in leveraging data science, analytics, and artificial intelligence to innovate healthcare technologies, particularly in medical robotics and prosthetic development.

+- 🎓 Currently pursuing dual degrees in Mechatronics Engineering and Computer Science.
+- 💻 Proficient in Python, Java, R, SQL, C++, and MATLAB, with a focus on robotics and data-driven solutions.
+- 🤖 Dedicated to applying AI and data analytics to advance medical robotics and prosthetic development.
+- 🌱 Constantly seeking new opportunities to learn and innovate in healthcare technology.

 ---